By: Madeline Linnell ‘17

 The exhibition showcases a wealth of materials.
 Among them are a Second Folio (1632), Fourth Folio (1685), nineteenth-century facsimile of the First Folio, Thomas North’s Plutarch’s Lives (which, according to DiMauro, Shakespeare consulted), and the King James Bible from the late seventeenth century.
 DiMauro said he hoped the exhibition would “whet [student’s] appetites to experience something special” as well as publicize the college as “we”—Gordon faculty, especially the History Department—“want people to use the collection.”

 So valuable are these items that Chris Jones of CTS installed a security system.
+If you need an upgrade in security or if you lost your keys, contact the experts from suffolk county locksmith!
 The entire Vining Collection “was estimated to be worth $50,000” when it was first given to the College, said the exhibition memo.
 The folios in particular are extremely precious given the fickle nature of Shakespearean scholarship.
 According to the Folger Shakespeare Library’s website, “When William Shakespeare died in 1616, only about half of his plays had ever been printed, in small one-play editions called quartos.
 Another 18 plays are known today only because they are included in the 1623 First Folio, the first collected edition of the plays.”
 Gordon has the Second Folio published nine years after the First.
 According to Professor Damon DiMauro, the Second Folio bears a few alterations from the First.

 Yet how did the College acquire such an esteemed set of Shakespearean materials?
 Edward Payson Vining’s son-in-law, Charles Otis, donated the Vining Collection, Edward Payson Vining’s personal bibliophilic library, to the College in 1921.
 Vining earned his fortune in the railway industry, afterwards dedicating his days of retirement accruing rare books for his collection and research.
 Nathan Wood’s history of Gordon College, School of Christ, reads, “He [Vining] not only became a specialist in New Testament Greek, but learned to read more than fifty languages, including many dialects of mission fields.”
 Vining’s extensive collection of bibles, including early English bibles, fostered “the deepest interest” on part of Charles Otis to donate the materials to a religious school, Gordon College of Theology and Missions (as it was known then).